FeKoerner/fekoerner.github.io/docs/p2p_network.md

 ```

 !!! tip
     Change Jumbo Frame size for better performance.
-Not adviced if files of a small size are used.
+Not adviced if files are of a small size are used.